 - Ethically Non–Monogamous – to seek intimacy outside of one’s primary relationship with the knowledge and consent of all parties involved.

 Now that you know some swing speak, how do you go about meeting swingers?
-The best way is to set up a profile on a casual dating site like AdultFriendFinder.com.
-Adult FriendFinder has a huge, active swinger community, which makes meeting other like-minded swingers much easier.
+The best way is to set up a profile on a swinger hookup site like AdultFriendFinder.com.
+Adult FriendFinder has a huge, active swinger lifestyle community, which makes meeting other like-minded swingers much easier.

 Be Nice or Leave.

 When you set up your profile there are some basic things you want to avoid.
-Essentially, try not to sound like a shallow, sex hungry fool.
+If you are a single person try not to sound like a shallow, sex hungry fool.
 Don’t write that you’re looking for a quick bang, or that your favorite kind of girl is one that leaves afterwards.
 And please, don’t post pictures of your dick.
 I’m sure your dick is wonderful, it may even be the best thing about you, but wait until someone asks to see it.
 The same rule applies for woman as well, so ladies, don’t post pics of your pussy either.
 If someone wants to see a picture of your private parts, they will let you know.

 While you’re at it, don’t say you want to avoid fatties, or that tiny dicks need not apply.
 Yes, we are all physical beings and physical attraction is a key part of wanting to meet someone, but make your point without being rude.
 Many fit people with giant cocks or tight pussy may be turned off if you sound like a jerk, so keep your options open by simply being nice.